SupeRuier/awesome-active-learning/contents/AL_applications.md

 ## Autonomous Driving

+Survey Paper:
+- Knowledge Augmented Machine Learning with Applications in Autonomous Driving: A Survey [2022]

 Line detection:
 - Active Learning for Lane Detection: A Knowledge Distillation Approach [2021, ICCV]: Evaluate the uncertainty by the teacher-student models.